 As is often the case in a small town, Boron doesn't have a public transportation system that people use for their commute.

-The education level of Boron citizens is a little higher than the average for US cities and towns: 22.13% of adults in Boron have at least a bachelor's degree.
+The population of Boron overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Boron, 22.13% have at least a bachelor's degree.

 The per capita income in Boron in 2022 was $24,867, which is low income relative to California and the nation.
 This equates to an annual income of $99,468 for a family of four.
 However, Boron contains both very wealthy and poor people as well.
 Boron also has one of the higher rates of people living in poverty in the nation, with 35.47% of its population below the federal poverty line.